 The instructor and university reserve the right to modify elements of the course during the term.
 The university may change the dates and deadlines for any or all courses in extreme circumstances.
 If either type of modification becomes necessary, reasonable notice and communication with the students will be given with explanation and the opportunity to comment on changes.
 It is the responsibility of the student to check their McMaster email and course websites weekly during the term and to note any changes.

-Part 1: Epistemology of Management
+Part 1: Management Theory Building: Tools and Vocabulary

 Week 1 Introduction & Organization